atpar/claims-token/README.md

 ## Simple Summary
 A standard for a token that represents claims on future cash flow of an asset such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.

+- ERC-20 backwards compatible
+- Supports funds in Ether or in ERC223 compatible tokens
+- Very simple interface
 - Efficient handling of fractional ownership of cash-flow claims
 - Correctly distributes cash flow honoring all token transfers
 - Scales well to many token holders and frequent transfers
-- Fully ERC-20 compliant
-- Supports funds in Ether or in ERC223 compatible tokens
-- Total supply must be immutable
+- Total supply must be fixed

 ## Abstract
 ![The Claims Token](res/ClaimsToken.png)